threefoldtech/grid_deployment/docker-compose/readme.md

 # Running a Grid backend stack

+Documentation on how to deploy an independent Grid backend instance.
 Up to date scripts & docker-compose versions will be maintained for dev, qa, test and mainnet.